 - Portability: PDAs are lighter than books and enable the student to take notes or input data directly into the device regardless of location either typed, handwritten or using voice.

-- Collaborative: Enables several students work together on assignments even while at distant locations.
+- Collaborative: Enables several students to work together on assignments even while at distant locations.

 - Engaging learners: The new generation likes mobile devices such as PDAs, phones and games devices.